 The Daulapur-Saturia Tornado is the most infamous tornado in world history.
 It occurred in the Manikganj District in Bangladesh on April 26th, 1989.
 It's currently the worst tornadic event in world history.
 It holds the record for the most fatalities from a single tornado.
 An estimated 1,300 people lost their lives to this deadly tornado.
-The death toll was high due to the tornado striking one of the poorest areas in Bangladesh.
+The death toll was high due to the tornado striking one of the poorest areas of Bangladesh.

-The actual death toll isn't known due to most of the fatalities were poor and the event was poorly documented by authorities.
-However, if you look at pictures of the devastation it's not hard to believe the death toll could be that high.
+The actual death toll isn't known because most of the fatalities were poor and the event was poorly documented by authorities.
+However, if you look at pictures of the devastation, it's not hard to believe the death toll could be that high.
 Below you'll find facts about the 1989 Daulapur-Saturia Tornado, tornado records that it holds and pictures of the damage that it caused.
 Feel free to contact us if you come across any new research on this historic tornado.

 10 Daulapur-Saturia Tornado Facts

 The 1989 Daulapur-Saturia Tornado occurred on April 26th, 1989.

 It's estimated that this tornado reached F5 wind speeds, but it wasn't officially rated.

 It traveled about 50 miles (80 kilometers) while it was on the ground.

 The width of this tornado was about 1 mile (1.5 kilometers) wide, but at one point reached a width of 1.5 miles (2.5 kilometers).